aogriffiths/relay/relay-specification-short.md

-(Meets the PuSH Specification, see section 5.2 in the PuSH 0.4 specification)
+1. Adhere to section 5.2 "Subscription Validation" (third paragraph onwards) in the PuSH v0.4 specification.

 <br/>